-Authorized by a ninety-year-old federal law, arbitration is a procedure used to resolve common disputes and avoid costly and time-consuming litigation.
+Authorized by a ninety-plus-year-old federal law, arbitration is a procedure used to resolve common disputes and avoid costly and time-consuming litigation.
 In arbitration, an independent third party, the arbitrator, reviews the facts and circumstances of the dispute, applies the appropriate legal standard, and issues a ruling to resolve the conflict.
-For nearly a century, arbitration has reduced the cost of lawsuits for businesses and taxpayers alike.
+For nearly a century, arbitration has reduced the cost of lawsuits for businesses and consumers alike.
 But now arbitration is under attack by plaintiffs’ lawyers, who see it as a barrier to the expansion of lucrative class action lawsuits.

 Class action lawsuits are the bread and butter of plaintiffs' lawyers.
 The lawyers often pocket millions of dollars in fees, while the class members they represent get little in the final settlements.
 Read More...

 For many, arbitration is the better way to go.
 Arbitration produces faster resolutions – typically in a matter of months as opposed to years.
 Arbitration eases the burden on the overcrowded court system.
 And arbitration reduces the costs of legal fees for both parties.

 Little wonder, then, that plaintiffs' lawyers want to eliminate arbitration.
 Their aim is to maximize litigation and legal fees by bundling claims that would have gone to arbitration into lucrative class action lawsuits.